coopdigital/frontend-dev-test/README.md

 ## This might help

-The [**Co-op Front-end Toolkit**](https://github.com/coopdigital/coop-frontend-toolkit) contains a set of base styles and assets that are used across Co-op Digital.
+The [**CSS Foundations**](https://github.com/coopdigital/css-foundations) contains a set of base styles that are used across Co-op Digital.
 You should make use of those in building your component.

 ### Good luck, and have fun coding!